FedFACT: A Provable Framework for Controllable Group-Fairness Calibration in Federated Learning: Detailed Experiments Results

 \textbf{Multi-Class fair datasets.} We illustrate how~\M~performs on multi-class prediction using CelebA and ENEM.
 For CelebA, with 'Gender' still serving as the sensitive attribute, We employ the binary attributes “Smile” and “Big\_Nose” to construct a multiclass task by mapping their joint values $\{0,1\}\times\{0,1\}$ onto a four‐class label set $\{0,1,2,3\}$, thereby formulating a multiclass classification problem on the CelebA dataset.
 These attributes are commonly used in centralized machine learning literature~\cite{posthoc,celeba-attribute-pmlr-v202-zhu23n} to construct fairness-aware classification tasks.
 For ENEM, we follow~\cite{beyond-alghamdi2022beyond} to quantize the Humanities exam score to 5 classes.
 In order to guarantee adequate per-group sample sizes at each client in heterogeneous settings for fairness evaluation (or some clients only hold less than 10 samples for specific group under heterogeneous partitioning), we adopt the four race labels “Branca,” “Preta,” “Parda,” and “Amarela” from the Race attribute as the sensitive groups.
 These datasets are partitioned into five clients under a heterogeneous split with $\gamma=1$.

 \textbf{Evaluation.} In terms of baselines, only the Cost~\cite{cost-local-global-fair-duan2025cost} algorithm is theoretically applicable to fairness optimization in multiclass federated learning scenarios.
-However, their experiments and code are limited to binary classification, and have already been used as baselines for comparison with our method.
+However, their experiments and code are limited to binary classification, and have already been used as binary baselines for comparison with our method.
 Consequently, we focus exclusively on reporting~\M's performance along with FedAvg in multiclass fairness, establishing it as a pioneering approach in this setting.
-In Figure~\ref{multiclass-result}, we plot the global-local fairness-accuracy trade-off of~\M~in the multi-class classification task.

-\textbf{Multi-Class Results.} The outcomes of the multiclass experiments do not parallel those in the binary setting, where post-processing methods vastly outperform alternatives; instead, performance is comparatively lower.
-This can be attributed to the paucity of local samples for fairness evaluation at individual clients, which causes post-processing under joint global and local fairness constraints to incur significant generalization error and thus fail to precisely enforce local fairness (e.g. multiclass local EOP experiments in Figure~\ref{multiclass-result}).
-Under these conditions, the in-training approach, leveraging globally aggregated data, offers superior fairness calibration, thereby underscoring the complementarity of the two methods we introduce.